 When breaking the ecliptic ring of premium and free WordPress themes, there are a few barriers to cross.
 Many of the popular free options today fit well for some of the most basic solutions.
 These may include SEO, custom post options, or even in-page widgets.

 Premium options step this up a notch with some fantastic additions.
-SEO has become one of the most important aspects in development.
-Well written articles and tags will only get you so far with blogging.
-Some of the most sophisticated plugins can develop a blog sitemap, ping RSS engines and web crawlers automatically.
-Others can work building meta tags and further behind the scenes techniques for a strong Search Engine presence.
+SEO has become one of the most important aspects of development.
+Well-written articles and tags will only get you so far with blogging.
+Some of the most sophisticated plugins can develop a blog sitemap and ping RSS engines and web crawlers automatically.
+Others can work on building meta tags and further behind-the-scenes techniques for a strong Search Engine presence.

 The Shrinking Market

-So as the digital markets adapting, there are still these two sides waging a war.
+So, as the digital markets adapt, there are still these two sides waging war.
 Many developers fight for an open and free Internet where sharing is based upon the common good of everybody.
-Towards the other end of our spectrum, small development firms are releasing powerful WordPress plugins for dirt cheap price – many of which can turn a small profit given enough time.
+Towards the other end of our spectrum, small development firms are releasing powerful WordPress plugins for dirt cheap prices – many of which can turn a small profit given enough time.

-It’s still much too early for predictions towards this market as a whole.
-If you’ve got strong ideas and notice a gap where nobody else has filled I encourage active development in these areas.
+It’s still much too early for predictions about this market.
+If you’ve got strong ideas and notice a gap that nobody else has filled, I encourage active development in these areas.
 Or even better, scour the web for an already-made solution.
-Premium or free, you may be pleasantly surprised with how active and thorough WordPress’ development community can be.
+Premium or free, you may be pleasantly surprised with how active and thorough the WordPress development community can be.